OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 </p>**

 **<p style="text-align: center;">
-Create Virtual Machine for Jessie Debian - Default Machine Folder (<a href="../images/new-debian-jessie1-name.png">see full-size image</a>)
+Create Virtual Machine for Debian Jessie - Default Machine Folder (<a href="../images/new-debian-jessie1-name.png">see full-size image</a>)
 </p>**

 The example below shows an alternate location on the `D:` drive, which has more space available.
+Folders that match `C:` drive user files are used for consistency.
-Again, this is the default top-level folder under which more specific folders will be created in a later step when the hard disk location is specified.
+The folder, once defined, becomes the default top-level folder under which more specific folders will be created in a later step when the hard disk location is specified.

 **<p style="text-align: center;">
 ![new-debian-jessie1b-name](images/new-debian-jessie1b-name.png)
 </p>**

 **<p style="text-align: center;">
-Create Virtual Machine for Jessie Debian - Alternate Machine Folder (<a href="../images/new-debian-jessie1b-name.png">see full-size image</a>)
+Create Virtual Machine for Debian Jessie - Alternate Machine Folder (<a href="../images/new-debian-jessie1b-name.png">see full-size image</a>)
 </p>**

 The example below shows an appliance VM with bare operating system that can be further configured: